bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Aaron: 00:23:08

 It's sort of an indicator that it might be a stealth payment, right?
-Even though you're not sure, but if it's an indecipherable `OP_RETURN´, then that seems kind of likely.
+Even though you're not sure, but if it's an indecipherable `OP_RETURN`, then that seems kind of likely.

 Sjors: 00:23:18

-Well, it also means that other people looking at the blockchain can see how many friends you have, well, friends, quote unquote.
+Well, it also means that other people looking at the blockchain can see how many "friends" you have.
-So because the number of `OP_RETURN´s to your stealth address that's publicly known, people can discount them.
+So because the number of `OP_RETURN`s to your stealth address that's publicly known, people can discount them.
 Or is it not?

 Aaron: 00:23:32